ChristerAkerblom/P3-Behavioual-Cloning/writeup_report.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* writeup_report.md summarizing the result
+* video.mp4 of vehicle completing autonomuous driving of the track

 #### 2. Code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing